How to Self-Host Stalwart Mail Server

 What Is Stalwart?

 Stalwart is a modern, all-in-one mail server written in Rust.
 It supports JMAP, IMAP, POP3, and SMTP in a single binary with a built-in web admin UI, spam filtering, full-text search, and encryption at rest.
 Unlike Mailu or Mailcow, Stalwart needs no external database, no Redis, and no separate components — everything runs in one container with embedded RocksDB storage.
-It also includes CalDAV and CardDAV support.
+It also includes WebDAV (CalDAV and CardDAV) support for calendar and contacts.
 Official site.

 Prerequisites